Phobia therapy. What is that? How does it work? Will it work for me?

 What does a typical session involve?

-Very commonly (but not always) the client will be asked to imagine a cinema.
+A common scenario at this point is to ask the client to imagine a cinema.
 Using the safety of the projection room the client will then be asked to play movies upon the screen.
+The Movie screen can become a safe place for the client to resolve their past issues and to create new ways to understand their self from the present moment onward.

 Does it work?

 Yes absolutely.
-I would say that talking therapy when used with attention and compassion, and in the style I have described here, has the capacity to work for anyone who genuinely wants to let go of their phobia and behave in a different way.
+I would say that talking therapy when used with attention and compassion, and in the style I have described here, has the capacity to work for anyone.

 The Proof of the pudding is in the eating